carla-simulator/carla/Docs/how_to_build_on_linux.md

 ------------------

 Go to "CARLAUE4/Plugins/Carla" folder and run the setup script.
-This downloads and compile all the dependencies, takes a while but you only need to do this once
+This downloads and compile all the dependencies, takes a while

     $ ./Setup.sh

 Now you can use the Makefile to compile and test the code.
 However, the rebuild script of the main project will do that already, see next section.

-It is recommended to do a check to see if everything worked fine
+You can run the unit tests to check if everything worked fine (note that these tests launch the python client, they require python3 and protobuf for python3 installed)

     $ make check